 Does it look good in print?

 Type it out on a blank page.
 Put a ™ after it so it looks official.
-Visually, do you feel good about how looks?
+Visually, does it look reasonable?

 Does it have a meaning in another language that is bad or doesn’t fit?